daipozhi/Purpose-Player-2/README.md

   In Ubuntu/Linux Mint,if you just compiled ffplay.exe, and want to run it , you need goto directory "SDL-1.2.15", run command "sudo make uninstall"(unload develop library).

-  On windows or Ubuntu 12.04/14.04/16.04 (32bit),you can double click "ffplay" icon to run it ,if you are on Ubuntu 18.04/20.04 or
-  Linux Mint 20 , you need open terminal window, move to "app" directory ,input command "./ffplay" to run it .
+  On windows or Ubuntu 12.04/14.04/16.04 (32bit),you can double click "ffplay(.exe)" icon to run it ,if you are on Ubuntu 18.04/20.04 or Linux Mint 20 , you need open terminal window, move to "app" directory ,input command "./ffplay" to run it .

 小戴媒体播放器2  3.4-36